User132New/User132New/README.md

 I make useless things that are completely irrelevent.

-Official Halcyon Maintainer - Redmi Note 10S...
+Ex-Official Halcyon Maintainer - Redmi Note 10S...

 <!--
 **User132New/User132New** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.